DarinG05/Exercise-01d-Inky-Misc/README.md

 # Exercise-01d-Inky-Misc

-# Your Name
+# Your Name Darin Gogandi

-# Your Github username
+# Your Github username DarinG05